FormulaMonks/Auto-Importer-for-Xcode/README.md

 # Auto Importer for Xcode

-Quickly import your headers on the fly while typing.
+Quickly import your headers on the fly without having to manually go to the top of your file and type the import statement.

 ## Features